ii ACE 40 Annual Review

 What we look for

 But we also perform an annual review of the whole list.
 This makes sure our selections are best in class and have the potential to deliver consistently against their targets.

-We explore the entire ethical universe and consider a wide range of quantitative and qualitative factors.
+We explore the entire sustainable universe and consider a wide range of quantitative and qualitative factors.
 These include performance, risk and risk-adjusted metrics.
 We also consider value for money, the manager’s experience and the fund manager’s resource.
 We put a strong focus on managers’ ESG philosophy, process and implementation.
 Investments that win a place on our ACE 40 list are then put into one of the following buckets, subject to approach:

 Avoids - funds that exclude specific companies, sectors or business practices, such as tobacco.